giovannibaratta/vmware-tanzu-training/terraform/stages/01-tkgs-nsx/README.md

+# 01-tkgs-nsx

+The stage deploys external resources that can be used to provide additional services on top of TKGs.
+The stage assumes that TKGs and NSX are already installed.

+The available services are:
+* Harbor
+* MinIO
+* Keycloak
+* empty TKGs clusters

+## Prerequisites

+* kubectl CLI

 <!-- BEGIN_TF_DOCS -->
 <!-- This section will be overridden by terraform-docs.
 Do not change it.-->

 ## Inputs

 | Name | Description | Type | Default | Required |